'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-"After seeing your film "Forgotten Heroes" I can
+"After seeing your film "Forgotten Heroes" I can say that

-is outstanding and gives insight to some of the attitudes that prevailed in the former
+outstanding and gives insight to some of the attitudes that prevailed in the former

 Soviet Union.
 The actors who portray the "Forgotten Heroes" show that young